saloot/ADS2023/project.md

 ## Working on a Problem of Your Own
 If you have a particular problem/dataset in mind, please [send us an email](mailto:saloot@gmail.com)  **with your shot proposal**.
 Once it is approved, you can start ahead and work on the project.

+## Bonus Points
+You can also enter [this competetion on Kaggle](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/leaderboard), which is for predicting the future sales of products.

+Here's how the points are allocated:
+* 2 points: Each indivdiual with a successful entry
+* Points on scoring compared to class-mates:
+    * 7 Points: best result among class mates
+    * 4 Points: second-best result among class mates
+    * 2 Points: second-best result among class mates
+* Points on scoring compared to other contestants:
+    * 11 Points: result scored among top 100 contestants
+    * 8 Points: result scored among top 300 contestants
+    * 4 Points: result scored among top 1000 contestants
+    * 2 Points: result scored among top 5000 contestants